 For example, a 50 sq. ft. countertop will cost…

-Below are some tips you need to remember to keep your bamboo countertops in tiptop condition.
+Below are tips on how to clean bamboo countertops and things you need to remember to keep your bamboo in tiptop condition.

 Bamboo can make a great countertop with properties similar to wood countertops but proper maintenance is key.

 It’s a natural, renewable resource and eco-friendly countertop material resistant to bacteria, mold, and mildew.